kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 Here's how you request the transit times:

 1. Once you ensure a user location's been set, initialize an instance of `MKDirectionsRequest`.
 2. Create two instances of `MKMapItem` to represent the user's current location and the coffee shop's location.
-There's no address dictionary populated here because the latitude and longitude are all you need.
+There's no address dictionary populated here because you only need the latitude and longitude.
 3. Configure the `MKDirectionsRequest` object with the source, destination, and type of transport.
 4. Create an `MKDirections` object, initialize it with the `MKDirectionsRequest` and instruct it to perform the ETA calculation.
 5. If you receive a successful response, update the departure and arrival labels accordingly.